Smart & Aggressive

 Everyone makes mistakes.
-Unfortunately, some people end up with permanent criminal records because of their bad decisions.
-Once you’ve been introduced to the criminal justice system, it can be difficult to remove the stain that it has on your life, reputation, future and livelihood.
-If you wish for a fresh start, a few different options for sealing or erasing your criminal record may be available to you in Arizona.
+Unfortunately, sometimes mistakes can leave you with a criminal record.
+Once you’ve been introduced to the criminal justice system, it can be difficult to remove the effects that a criminal record can have on your life, reputation, future and livelihood.

 Record Sealing vs. Expungement

-Record expungement, on the other hand, effectively removes, erases or eliminates an individual’s record of an arrest or criminal conviction.
+Record expungement, on the other hand, effectively removes, erases, or eliminates your record of an arrest or criminal conviction.
 This makes it as if the arrest or charges never happened.
 Expungement acts as a reset button.
-It is an attractive opportunity for anyone who has had a run-in with the law.
+It is an attractive opportunity if you have had a run-in with the law.
 However, in states that permit record expungement, only certain individuals are eligible.

 What Does it Mean to “Set Aside” a Criminal Record in Arizona?

-Until recently, Arizona’s only option for hiding or diminishing a criminal record was to “set the record aside.”
 Setting aside a record is not the same as sealing or expunging a record.
-It refers to a note entered on the individual’s criminal record that states that the offense or arrest has been set aside.
-In general, this means that the individual has fulfilled all of the terms of a related sentence and that a judge has set aside the judgment of guilt or dismissed the charging document.
+It refers to a note entered on your criminal record that states that the offense or arrest has been set aside.
+In general, this means that you have fulfilled all of the terms of a related sentence and that a judge has set aside the judgment of guilt or dismissed the charging document.

-A set aside can improve the appearance of your criminal record by showing employers, landlords and others who check your record that the offense was set aside.
+A set aside can improve the appearance of your criminal record by showing employers, landlords, and others who check your record that the offense was set aside.
 In essence, you can say that your case was dismissed, as a set aside effectively removes your judgment of guilt.
 This can help you find a job and housing and get a fresh start overall.
-Dangerous, violent and sex-related crimes cannot be set aside in Arizona, however; nor can crimes against minors under the age of 15 and certain motor vehicle offenses.
+Dangerous, violent and sex-related crimes, however, cannot be set aside in Arizona.
+Nor can crimes against minors under the age of 15 and certain motor vehicle offenses.

-For more information about setting aside, sealing or expunging your criminal record in Arizona, contact AZ Defenders to request a free consultation with a lawyer.
+For more information about setting aside, sealing or expunging your criminal record in Arizona, contact AZ Defenders to request a free consultation with a lawyer or call us at (480) 456-6400, 24 hours a day, seven days a week.

 Contact Us